syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 ### Applying Page Filters

 The page field filter or report filter, filters the pivot table based on page field items.
-The following code example illustrates how to apply multiple filters to the page field items.
+The following code snippet illustrates how to apply multiple filters to the page field items.

 {% tabs %}
 {% highlight c# %}